microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 In this example, the Customer Service contains the following endpoints:

 1. POST `/external-data-webhook`: Registered to be called by the External Data Service webhook when there's been a change to data upstream.
-On being called, the Customer Service behaves in different ways given the two patterns listed elow.
+On being called, the Customer Service behaves in different ways given the two patterns listed below.
 For the echo webhook pattern, it calls the `broadcast-signal` endpoint in the Fluid Service.
 More details below in the Echo Webhook Pattern section.
+Note that this is a route established by the customer service to be used exclusively as a subscription endpoint for the external data service's webhook, and should be considered a private implementation detail to the service.
+Customers may choose to implement this differently.

 Find the details of the API in the [Customer Service README](./src/mock-customer-service/README.md).